foopod/blog-2.0/_posts/2017-03-29-creating-procedurally-generated-scenes.md

 We want a line that goes up and down real pointy like.
 So I started with a sawtooth wave.
 I achieved this with the modulo function.

-Something like `height = x%100` and this gives us something that looks pretty deadly.
+Something like `height = xPosition%100` and this gives us something that looks pretty deadly.

 <img src="/public/images/sawtooth.png"/>

 Next thing was making the waves symmetrical, this could be done by subtracting the modulo number from half of my frequency and aways taking the answer as a positive number.
-This gives me `height = Math.abs(50 - x%100)`.
+This gives me `height = Math.abs(50 - xPosition%100)`.

 <img src="/public/images/pointy.png"/>

 Sweet.
 Now just to get some variation, like the hills, because trees don't just magically float level, they are on something.
-For now I just add the mountain function to the ouput of the above and bam!
+For now I just combine the spikes with the mountain function and bam!

 <img src="/public/images/trees.png"/>